Triangle Criterion: a mixed-state magic criterion with applications in distillation and detection: Multi-qubit magic detection

-\prlsection{Multi-qubit magic detection} Witnesses are a powerful and experimentally attractive tool for resource detection, corresponding to hyperplanes that separate free and resourceful states.
-A common class of witnesses is based on fidelity, $W = \alpha I - \ketbra{\psi}{\psi}$, built on the simple idea that a resourceful state should have high fidelity with some resourceful pure state~\cite{pan2012multiphoton}.
+A commonly-used class of witnesses is based on fidelity, $W = \alpha I - \ketbra{\psi}{\psi}$, built on the simple idea that a resourceful state should have high fidelity with some resourceful pure state~\cite{pan2012multiphoton}.
 For entanglement, $\ket{\psi}$ is typically chosen to be a maximally entangled state and $\alpha$ is determined by the Schmidt coefficients of $\ket{\psi}$.
 For magic, $\ket{\psi}$ can be taken as a highly magical pure state and $\alpha$ as its maximal fidelity with a stabilizer pure state.
 In entanglement detection, it has been shown that there exist unfaithful entangled states that cannot be detected by any fidelity-type witness~\cite{weilenmann2020faithful,gunhe2021faithful}, revealing that some entangled states are far from all entangled pure states.
 We find such a phenomenon also for magic and construct an unfaithful magic state using Theorem~\ref{thm:minimal_purity} in \SM{}~\ref{app:faithful}. \begin{theorem} There exist magic states that cannot be detected by any magic witness of the form $\alpha I-\ketbra{\psi}{\psi}$. \end{theorem}